AincradOT/platform/docs/architecture/gcp.md

 Key points:

-- The bucket is created and configured in the platform `cloud/` root.
+- The bucket is created in the `0-bootstrap` root
-- Bucket versioning is enabled so there is a history of state changes.
+- Bucket versioning is enabled for state change history
-- Access to the bucket is restricted to platform engineers and CI service accounts.
+- Access restricted to org administrators and CI service accounts
-- Locking is handled by GCS generation preconditions and does not require a separate lock table.
+- GCS does not provide native state locking, acceptable for small teams running sequentially

 Each Terraform root uses a distinct `prefix` so state files are isolated and blast radius is small.